Frequently Asked Questions Regarding Acupuncture Therapy

-The most common sensations you can expect to feel with acupuncture include warmth, pressure, energy traveling, or possibly a deep ache, similar to a sore muscle.
-Any sensations you may feel normally dissipate after a minute or two as the acupuncture opens up the flow in the energetic pathway.
+The most common sensations you can expect to feel with acupuncture include warmth, pressure, energy traveling, or possibly a deep ache, similar to a sore muscle after a work out.
+Any sensations you may feel normally dissipate within a minute or two as the acupuncture opens up the flow in the energetic pathway.
 Most people describe a sensation of ‘circulation’ followed by deep relaxation.

 In short, acupuncture therapy does not hurt.
 For the most part, you will not even feel the acupuncture pin.
 At WellStream Acupuncture, we use Japanese style painless technique.
 Perception of “pain” and pain tolerance can differ amongst individuals, of course.
 Therefore, those who are anxious, highly sensitive, stressed, women on their menstrual cycle, or those affected by the full moon may “feel” acupuncture more than others do.
-However, if you don’t consider aching muscles after a workout “pain” then your answer is no – acupuncture does not hurt!
+Acupuncture is not painful.

 3) What are the needles like?

-Lots of people have a fear of or even hate needles.
-This is based on their experience getting childhood shots, flu shots, or having blood drawn at the doctor’s office.
+Lots of people have a fear of needles.
+This is based on their experience getting shots or having blood drawn at the doctor’s office.
 Acupuncture needles are NOTHING like those needles!
 An acupuncture ‘pin’ is a more accurate description – as the ‘pin’ is a tiny, solid, thin as a hair ‘needle’.
-Upon first acupuncture needle insertion and being asked ‘how was that’, most new patients reply ‘you did it?
+Upon first acupuncture needle insertion and being asked ‘how was that?’, most new patients reply ‘you did it?
 I didn’t feel a thing!’.